BioPhoton/ng-gulp-starter/README.md

-# ng-gulp-starter
+# ng-gulp-starter Version
-Basic folder structure for an angular js project with a gulp setup seperated into files.
+####Basic folder structure for an angular js project with a gulp setup separated into files.

+#Gulp files and tasks

+##inject
+Handles all autoincejt functionality

+- inject-bower
+  Fix broken or missing  bower injects for wiredep in the root bower.js